dougeby/IntuneDocs/intune/device-rename.md

 The **Rename device** action lets you rename a corporate-owned Windows device that is enrolled in Intune.
 This changes the device's name in Intune as well as on the device.

+This feature does not currently support renaming hybrid Azure AD Windows devices.

 ## Rename a device